francoisdevlin/Full-Disclojure/src/episode_005/README.markdown

 And, as you can see both functions work just fine.

 	episode-005=>(square 10)
 	100

 	episode-005=>(square->> 10)
 	100

+There's one last point about the threading macros I'd like to stress.
+At first glance, the end result only seems to be that it made our code easier to read.
+However, that misses a very subtle point.
+These macros actually abstracted away the process of building up a very specific nested list.
+This process of abstracting away code construction is the real point of these tools, not improving code readability.
+However, that's a point we'll discuss in detail another day.

-So, that's how you use thread-first and thread-last.
-I hope this makes using these macros in you code easier.
+Anyway, that's how you use thread-first and thread-last.
+I hope this gave you a better understanding of these macros, and it is now easier for you to read code other Clojurians write.
+Thanks for stopping by today.
+I'm Sean Devlin, and this is Full Disclojure.